thotommy/thotommy.github.io/README.md

 ## TODOs
 * Transitions between routes in Astro
 * Router logic to hide the nav at the top when at main screen
-* Improve styling in SKills
+* Improve styling in Skills
 * Add tiles to the Projects
 * Improve styling in Contacts
 * Clean up of pages